-Most of the time, the skin of the sock will degrade first because it is exposed to UV light from the sun and lighting sources inside your facility.
-Check the skin of the sock for thin spots and if you find any, it’s time to replace it with a new one.
-The skin could also start to become brittle and begin to tear open in spots.
+Most of the time, the skin of the sock will degrade first because it’s exposed to UV light from the sun and lighting sources inside your facility.
+You can check the skin of the sock for thin spots, and if you find any, it’s probably time to replace it with a new one.
+The skin could also start to become brittle and start to tear open in spots.
 This is another sign it’s time for a new sock.
-If you keep using a sock past its usefulness, the skin could tear and cause the filler to come out and leave a big mess.
+If you keep using a sock past its useful life, the filler can come out, leaving you with a bigger mess than you started with.

-Keep an eye on the socks as they’re absorbing the water leaks.
-If you move the sock with your hand or foot and water comes out, the sock is saturated, which means it can’t hold any more liquid and needs to be replaced.
+Keep an eye on the socks as they’re absorbing the leaks.
+There’s no secret formula to knowing if they’re saturated — if you move the sock with your hand or foot and liquid comes out, the sock is soaked.
+When it can’t hold any more fluid, it needs to be replaced.

 The best socks to reuse when absorbing water are the PIG Blue Absorbent Sock and the PIG Mildew-Resistant Absorbent Sock.